 Instructions

 - Heat 1 tablespoon of the oil in a large, deep skillet over medium-high heat.
 Add the bell peppers, onions, and half the seasoning mix.
 Cook, stirring often, until just tender, about 5 minutes.
-If the bottom of the skillet becomes too dry, add a little water, a tablespoon at a time.
+If the bottom of the skillet becomes too dry, add water, a tablespoon at a time.
 You can also reduce the heat to medium.

 - Return the vegetables to the skillet.
 Stir-fry everything together for 1-2 more minutes until the chicken is fully cooked and the dish is heated through.